hack-gpon/hack-gpon.github.io/quick-start.md

 layout: default
 ---

 {% include alert.html content="Playing with ONTs can cause your serial number/PLOAM password to be banned and faults to the optics, ONTs and OLTs.
 Always pay close attention to the calibration of the laser, under no circumstances should the calibration be changed." alert="Warning" icon="svg-warning" color="red" %}

 # Fiber Optic Connectors

-Numerous connectors, both standard and proprietary, are used in the ﬁeld of telecommunication equipment, data lines, television and cable, and other industrial fields.
+Numerous connectors, both standard and proprietary, are used in the field of telecommunication equipment, data lines, television and cable, and other industrial fields.

 {% include image.html file="quick-start\optic-fiber-connectors.jpg"  alt="Some of the common connector" caption="Some of the common connector" %}